What we know about the Baltimore bridge collapse

-Synergy Marine Group, which manages the ship, said it was in the control of one or more pilots, who are local specialists who help navigate vessels safely into ports.

-The ship was moving at 8 knots, which is roughly 9 mph (15 kph), when it struck the span, the governor said.
+A “standard examination” conducted by the U.S. Coast Guard in New York in September didn’t identify any deficiencies, according to the Equasis data.

+Given the vessel’s massive weight, it struck the bridge support with significant force, said Roberto Leon, a Virginia Tech engineering professor.
+The post can resist the impact by bending, Leon said, but cannot absorb the energy brought by such a “humongous ship.”

-Federal inspectors rated the 47-year-old bridge to be in fair condition last June.
+Last June, federal inspectors rated the 47-year-old bridge in fair condition.
 But the structure did not appear to have pier protection to withstand the crash, experts said.

-“If a bridge pier without adequate protection is hit by a ship of this size, there is very little that the bridge could do,” according to Virginia Tech engineering professor Roberto Leon.
+“If a bridge pier without adequate protection is hit by a ship of this size, there is very little that the bridge could do,” Leon said.

-Sonar had detected cars in the water, which is about 50 feet (15 meters) deep.
-The water temperature was about 47 degrees Fahrenheit (8 degrees Celsius) before dawn Tuesday, according to a buoy that collects data for the National Oceanic and Atmospheric Administration.

-Kevin Cartwright, director of communications for the Baltimore Fire Department, told The Associated Press that several vehicles were on the bridge at the time of the collapse, including one the size of a tractor-trailer.
-He called the collapse a “developing mass casualty event,” though he didn’t know how many people were affected.
+Federal and state investigators have said the crash appears to have been an accident.

+The workers came to the Maryland area from Guatemala, Honduras and Mexico, according to diplomats from those countries.

+One worker, 38-year-old Maynor Yassir Suazo Sandoval, came to the U.S. from Honduras nearly two decades ago.
+His brother described him as an entrepreneurial and hard-working husband and father of two.
+And El Salvador’s foreign minister, Alexandra Hill Tinoco, posted Wednesday on X that one Salvadoran citizen, Miguel Luna, was among the missing workers.

-The ship is owned by Singapore-based Grace Ocean Private Ltd., which said all crew members, including the two pilots, were accounted for and there were no reports of injuries involving anyone who was on board.
+The ship is owned by Singapore-based Grace Ocean Private Ltd., which said all crew members, including the two pilots, were accounted for and there were no reports of injuries.

 WHAT IMPACT COULD THIS HAVE?

-Note: This story has been updated to correct that there were more than 56 containers on the ship, but that 56 contained hazardous materials, and to correct that crews were working to cut up trusses of the collapsed bridge, not the vessel that ran into it.